Buttons #

 Button animation direction #

-You can specify from which edge of the screen the button will appear.
-Valid values are left, right, top, bottom, and parent.
-Parent indicates that the button will appear from the same location as the parent button and is only valid for sub-buttons.
-The default value is left.
+Specify from which edge of the screen the button appears.
+Valid values are left, right, top, bottom and parent. parent means that the button will appear from the parent button’s position and is valid only for sub-buttons.
+Default value is left.

 from=left